Clinical-Genomics/MIP/README.md

 ##Overview

-MIP performs whole genome or target region analysis of sequenced paired end reads from the Illumina plattform in fastq(.gz) format to generate annotated ranked potential disease causing variants.
+MIP performs whole genome or target region analysis of sequenced single-end and/or paired-end reads from the Illumina plattform in fastq(.gz) format to generate annotated ranked potential disease causing variants.

-MIP performs QC, aligns reads using Mosaik or BWA, variant discovery and annotation as well as ranking the found variants according to disease potential with a minimum of manual intervention.
+MIP performs QC, alignment, coverage analysis, variant discovery and annotation, sample checks as well as ranking the found variants according to disease potential with a minimum of manual intervention.
+MIP is compatible with Scout for visualization of identified variants.

 ##Example Usage
 ```
 perl mip.pl -pMosaikBuild 0 -configFile 1_config.yaml
 ```

+##Features
+ - Autonomous
+ 	* Checks that all dependencies are fulfilled before launching
+ 	* Builds/downloads references and/or files missing before launching
+ 	* Splits and merges files for samples and families when relevant
+ - Automatic
+	* A minimal amount of hands-on time
+ 	* Tracks and executes all module without manual intervention
+ 	* Creates internal queues at nodes to optimize processing
+ 	* Minimal IO between nodes and login node
+ - Flexible:
+ 	* Design your own workflow by turning on/off relevant modules
+ 	* Restart an analysis from anywhere in your workflow
+ 	* Process one, or multiple samples using the module(s) of your choice
+ 	* Supply parameters on the command line, in a pedigree file or via config files
+ 	* Simulate your analysis before performing it
+ 	* Redirect each modules analysis process to a temporary directory (@nodes or @login)
+ 	* Limit a run to a specific set of genomic intervals
+ - Fast
+ 	* Analyses an exome trio in approximately 6 h
+ 	* Analyses a genome in approximately 35 h
+ 	* Rapid mode analyzes a WGS sample in approximately 4 h using a data reduction and parallelization scheme
+ - Traceability
+ 	* Recreate your analysis from the MIP log or generated config files
+ 	* Logs sample meta-data and sequence meta-data
+ 	* Logs version numbers of softwares and databases
+ 	* Checks sample integrity (sex and relationship)
+ - Annotation
+ 	* Gene annotation
+ 		* Summarise over all transcript and output on gene level
+ 	* Transcript level annotation
+ 		* Separate pathogenic transcripts for correct downstream annotation
+ 	* Annotate all alleles for a position
+ 		* Split multi-allelic records into single records to ease annotation
+ - Standardized
+ 	* Use standard formats whenever possible
+ - Visualization
+ 	* Output is directly compatibel with Scout

 ##Getting Started